tactlabs/tactsearch/README.md

 ## Extra Steps
 ### Set Whoogle as your primary search engine
-*Note: If you're using a reverse proxy to run Whoogle Search, make sure the "Root URL" config option on the home page is set to your URL before going through these steps.*
+*Note: If you're using a reverse proxy to run Tact Search, make sure the "Root URL" config option on the home page is set to your URL before going through these steps.*

 Update browser settings:
   - Firefox (Desktop)